 It is for this reason that it is not possible to pick out one insurance company that is best for people who suffer from Crohn's disease.
 In fact, it is likely that two different Crohn's sufferers may be better applying to two different insurance companies, as the underwriting decision is based on their own unique medical history.

 The difficulty for people who suffer with Crohn's is knowing which insurance company is best based on their own unique medical history.
 The cheapest company at quote stage is very rarely the cheapest company once the medical underwriting has been completed.

 That is why I would always recommend that you speak to an independent insurance specialist, such as LifeSearch.
 As someone who suffers from Crohn's disease, I was able to see the value that they added first hand.
 Not only were they able to pair me with the best life insurance company based on my own, complex medical history (I've had numerous operations), they handled the application process from start to finish, liaising with the insurance company on my behalf and even provided me with cashback.
 So good was the service that I decided to take out additional cover to protect my business too.

 Simply click on the link and complete the short form and they will call you back at a time that is convenient for you.
 Remember, not only will LifeSearch find you the best policy, they can guide you on the correct amount of cover you need for your own circumstances and even provide advice on how to ensure your family don't pay any tax on any of the proceeds.
 If you are happy with the policy you are recommended and take out the insurance policy then you will qualify for £50 cashback.

 What if I can't afford life insurance with Crohn's disease?

-It should be noted that if the premium offered is outside of your affordable budget you could then ask for the level of cover to be reduced to match your budget.
+If the final premium offered to you is outside of your affordable budget you could then ask for the level of cover to be reduced to match your budget.

-For example, let’s assume you have applied for £200,000 of cover and your maximum budget is £50 per month.
-The “normal” premium might be £30, and so with a 50% loading you would be in budget at £45.
+So, if you applied for £200,000 of life insurance and your maximum budget is £50 per month.
+The quoted premium might be £30, and so with a 50% medical loading, the final premium would be £45 and within your budget.